Young Frankenstein: Subsequent media

-Stage Musical adaptation
+Stage musical adaptation

 Brooks adapted the film into a musical of the same name, which premiered in Seattle at the Paramount Theatre and ran from August 7 to September 1, 2007.
 The musical opened on Broadway at the Lyric Theatre (then the Hilton Theatre) on November 8, 2007, and closed on January 4, 2009.
 It was nominated for three Tony Awards, and starred Roger Bart, Sutton Foster, Shuler Hensley, Megan Mullally, Christopher Fitzgerald, and Andrea Martin.

 The musical version was to be used as the basis of a live-broadcast event on the ABC network in the last quarter of 2020, with Brooks producing, but it was cancelled due to the COVID-19 pandemic.

-Future
+Television series spin-off

-In June 2025 it was announced that a continuation spin-off television series titled Very Young Frankenstein was in the works at FX.
+In June 2025, it was announced that a continuation spin-off television series titled Very Young Frankenstein was in the works at FX.
 Stefani Robinson will serve as the writer and will also be an executive producer along with Taika Waititi and Garrett Basch with Waititi directing the pilot episode.
 All three were alumni from the FX series What We Do in the Shadows.
 Mel Brooks will also serve as an executive producer along with his producing partner Kevin Salter and Michael Gruskoff who produced the original film.

 In September 2025, it was confirmed that Zach Galifianakis will play Dr. Frankenstein while Cary Elwes has signed on to play the President of the United States.
 Kumail Nanjiani, Dolly Wells, Nikki Crawford and Spencer House have also been confirmed to appear in the pilot episode in unknown roles.
 It is intended that upon a series order, it would air on Hulu.

+In May 2026, FX and Hulu ordered the pilot to series.